dawnhci/dawnhci.github.io/_posts/Research/2022-09-10-meta-design-jam.md

   - research
 author: "Dawon Kim"
 authors: "Design Research Contributor, Participant of Team Entertainment"
-venue: "Meta TTC Labs, Data Transparency and Control in XR and the Metaverse: Early UX explorations with people in APAC"
+venue: "Data Transparency and Control in XR and the Metaverse: Early UX explorations with people in APAC"
 pdf: https://www.ttclabs.net/site/assets/files/11085/data_transparency_and_control_in_xr_and_the_metaverse_report.pdf
 report: https://www.ttclabs.net/report/data-transparency-and-control-in-the-metaverse
 ---